kasir-barati/html-css/02-document/README.md

 ## `footer`

-It is footer for its nearest sectioning content ancestor. it is important to note that it is saying "sectioning content ancestor", and not any ancestor!
+It is footer for its nearest sectioning content ancestor.
+It is important to note that it is saying "sectioning content ancestor", and not any ancestor!
 It contains about its section; who wrote it, license, etc

-It is a _Flow content_ and Palpable content.
-Cannot use a header or footer element inside it!
+- Categories: Flow content, Palpable content.
+- Contexts in which this element can be used: Where flow content is expected.
+- Content model:
+  - Flow content,
+  - **BUT NO** `header` or `footer` element descendants.

 ## `address`